 - Permanently removing the individual from The Norwich Radical team.

 If an individual is not satisfied with the outcome of a complaint, they may request an appeal.
-An appeal must be made in writing within 3 working days of receiving the outcome of the complaint to a member of the Executive Committee or Editorial Team.
+An appeal must be made in writing within 3 working days of receiving the outcome of the complaint to a member of the Editorial Team.
 The appeal request will outline the specific grounds on which they wish to make an appeal.
 This may consist of, but will not be limited to:

 - Evidence not being taken into account